-This concise guideline presents DanChurchAid's background and principles for organisational development (section 1).
-The next section outlines key operational considerations, which are based on lesson learned.
-Section 3 is an action oriented guideline to help and guide DCA staff in regional offices in their work with partners on organisational assessment processes.
+In the first section of the guideline DanChurchAid presents its overall principles for supporting local civil society organisations' (CSO) organisational development.
+The second section outlines key operational considerations in working with organisational development processes and is based on both theory and lessons-learned.
+Section 3 is an action-oriented guideline to help and guide DCA staff in country offices in their work with partners on organisational assessment- and development processes.